-- Find another course that appeals to you and enroll in it instead, but plan to take your original choice in a future semester.
+- In the meantime, it is always smart to have a few back-up courses in mind in the same department, or in related fields of study.
+Find another course that appeals to you and enroll in it instead.
+(You can plan to take your original choice in a future semester.)

 - Contact the department offering the course.
-If it is a course you feel you really need to take in your first semester, the department might have advice on how to proceed, such as attending the first class meeting or adding your name to the waiting list for that class.
-Be assured that the college's departments will do as much as they can to help you get into the courses you need.
+If it is a course you feel you really need to take in your first semester, the department may have advice on how to proceed.
+Sometimes you should attend the first class meeting or add your name to a waiting list for that class.
+Be assured that the college's departments will do as much as they can to help you get into the course that you need.

-If you have further questions, you may e-mail the college's academic advisors using the format below - we will be available throughout the summer.
-Please be aware that we will respond using only your Cornell e-mail address, so be sure to activate your account!
+If you have further questions, email the college's advisors at firstname.lastname@example.org.
+Please be aware that we will respond only to your Cornell e-mail address, so be sure to activate your account!